Artworks, which critically deal with the media genres news, infotainment, edutainment and politainment

 Interactive net-based multi screen installation

 Just tell us a headline or your favorite words and we’ll create a modifiable streaming news-station for you.
-Breaking The News is an interactive installation, transmitting in realtime information from the internet.
+Breaking the News – Be a News-Jockey is an interactive installation, transmitting in realtime information from the internet.
 The user becomes a live performer, a News-Jockey.

 The Show Must Go On.
 Social Media Fights for the Presidency!